A groupoid rack and spatial surfaces: Abstract

 \section{Abstract}

 { A spatial surface is a compact surface embedded in the $3$-sphere.
-We assume that each connected component has non-empty boundary.
-Spatial surfaces are represented by diagrams of spatial trivalent graphs.
-In this paper, we introduce the notion of a groupoid rack, which is an algebraic structure that can be used for colorings of diagrams of oriented spatial surfaces.
-Furthermore, we show that the groupoid rack has a universal property on colorings for diagrams of spatial surfaces. }
+We assume that a spatial surface is oriented and that each connected component of a spatial surface is neither a disk nor without a boundary.
+A diagram of a spatial surface is a diagram of a spatial trivalent graph that is a spine of the spatial surface.
+In this paper, we introduce the notion of a groupoid rack, which is used for considering colorings for diagrams of spatial surfaces in order to obtain an invariant of spatial surfaces.
+Furthermore, we show that a groupoid rack has a universal property on colorings for diagrams of spatial surfaces. }